conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 Maybe you have now the intuituion of why we delete settings or options in Conan recipes.
-If you do that, those values will not be added to the computation of the Package ID, so even if you define them the resulting package will be the same.
+If you do that, those values will not be added to the computation of the Package ID, so even if you define them, the resulting Package ID will be the same.
 You can check this behaviour, for example with the fPIC option that is deleted when we build with with the option shared=True.
 Regardless the value you pass for the fPIC option the generated Package ID will be the same for the **hello/1.0** binary: